catpea/catpea-project/database/furkies-purrkies/poem-1527/index.md

 I discovered on my way in…

-Well, for some suspicious reason, o a particular kind of hungerr.
+Well, for some suspicious reason, o a particular kind of hunger.

 Had a box of Ocean Shells,
 I bought a bunch to scatter them by lake Michigan.